A-Z of apps

 EasyBib - a bibliography generator.
 EasyBib assists you in compiling and formatting your bibliography, choose from many different referencing systems including MLA, Chicago and Harvard (iOS, Android, web).

-Explain Everything is a tablet-based whiteboard and screencasting tool.
-Although the app is not free (£2.99 in September 2014) there are no further charges to use it.
+Explain Everything - a tablet-based whiteboard and screencasting tool.
+Although the app is not free (£2.99 in February 2017) there are no further charges to use it.
 The iPad app has more functionality than Android or Windows versions.

 Fieldtrip GB - a mobile mapping and data collecting app based at The University of Edinburgh, supported by Jisc.
 Fieldtrip GB allows you to plot data against a map that can be viewed on and offline (iOS, Android).